Call for the Best Deals : 0800 098 8877

 Fill any low spots and screed again.
 Check with your spirit level across different directions.

-Once it’s flat, smooth the surface with your wooden float.
-You don’t want it mirror-smooth (that’s slippery when wet), just reasonably even.
-A slightly textured finish is perfect.
+Once it's flat, smooth the surface with your wooden float.
+You don't want it mirror-smooth (that's slippery when wet), just reasonably even.
+A slightly textured finish is perfect for grip.

 Completed smooth concrete greenhouse base with formwork removed showing level surface ready for installation